binarykitchen/find-remove/README.md

     * files - can be a string or an array of files you want to delete within `dir`. also `*.*` is allowed here if you want to remove all files (but not directories).
     * extensions - this too, can be a string or an array of file extenstions you want to delete within `dir`
     * ignore - useful to exclude some files. again, can be a string or an array of file names you do NOT want to delete within `dir`
+    * age.seconds - can be any float number. findRemoveSync then compares it with the file stats and deletes those with creation times older than `age.seconds`
+    * maxLevel - advanced: limits filtering to a certain level. useful for performance. recommended for crawling huge directory trees.

-when no options are given, are undefined or null, then everything including directories are removed as if there were no filters.
+when no options are given, are undefined or null, then everything including directories are removed as if there were no filters. this also applies when only the `maxLevel` parameter is given.

 ## todo